-2.3.5 Pension Fund / Management Fund
+2.3.6 Pension Fund / Management Fund

-The executive members of the Board of Directors and the members of the Executive Group Management Board and of the Extended Group Management Board respectively, are insured by the Swatch Group Pension Fund and the Swatch Group Management Fund.
+The executive members of the Board of Directors and the members of the Executive Group Management Board and of the Extended Group Management Board respectively, are insured by the Swatch Group Pension Fund (Pensionskasse Swatch Group) and the Swatch Group Management Fund (Caisse de pensions des cadres Swatch Group).

 The Swatch Group Pension Fund insures incomes of up to CHF 320 000.

-The Management Fund covers income components between CHF 320 000 and CHF 860 000.
+The Management Fund covers income components between CHF 320 000 and CHF 882 000.
 The Management Fund provides for contributions of 10% of which 75% are assumed by the employer.